 Table of Contents

-Fiori can be used as a role based tool, which allows categorizing applications into groups.
+Fiori can be used as a role-based tool, which allows categorizing applications into groups.
 Access to the relevant groups of applications is given according to the user's role.
-In other words, the applications displayed to a user is determined by their role and what authorization they have been given.
+The applications displayed to a user is determined by their role and what authorization they have been given.

 The purpose of SAP is to enable users to work easily and efficiently without fail.
 All SAP users remember the old standard SAP GUI screens and many users continue to use it even today.
 Not only are these not the most user friendly of screens, but completing even the simplest of processes or tasks may require some needless extra clicking.